Riron/cfa/README.md

 $ cfa project2 up -d
 ```

-**cfa** scan your directories looking for a `docker-compose.yml` file.
+**cfa** scans your directories looking for a `docker-compose.yml` file.
 Every folder meeting the condition are marked as candidate projects that you can operate on from anywhere.

 Note that the project names are fuzzy searched.
 If several projects have a similar name, `cfa` will give you a list to chose from